BDC Hamburger Icon

 Why critical thinking is essential in the workplace

-In many professions – particularly those based on research or that require deductive reasoning, such as finance, education, research and law – acquiring critical-thinking skills is necessary.
-With critical thinking, employees can solve problems objectively by considering varying perspectives and analyzing facts without bias, allowing for smart decision-making and problem-solving.
+Critical thinking skills are necessary in many professions, particularly those based on research or that require deductive reasoning, such as finance, education, research and law.
+With critical thinking, employees can solve problems objectively by considering various perspectives and analyzing facts without bias, thus allowing for smart decision-making and problem-solving.

-Critical thinking can boost happiness, as it is empowering to have the skills to make your own, well-informed decisions.
-Those who possess this skill are more in tune with their goals, needs and personal ethics, and they have a better understanding of what in their situation needs to change to make themselves happy or grow.
+Critical thinking can create a happy and productive work culture, as it is empowering to have the skills to make your own, well-informed decisions.
+Those who possess this skill are more in tune with their goals, needs and personal ethics, and they have a better understanding of what needs to change to make themselves happy or grow.
 [Read related article: How Hiring a Chief Happiness Officer Can Save Your Business]

-Lynette Reed contributed to the writing and reporting in this article.
+Amanda Clark and Lynette Reed contributed to this article.

 Did you find this content helpful?